entone/lifx_controller/README.md

 If you plan on burning an SD Card and running it on a Raspberry Pi, make sure to set `NERVES=true` otherwise keep it as `NERVES=false`.

+To build `Nerves` systems you must run Linux, I also recommend running the app in a Linux environment, as it hasn't been tested outside of that.

 If you are running the app locally in a VM you will need to adjust the `INTERFACE` variable.
 Run `ifconfig` in your VM to figure out the correct interface.
 Also, because the Lifx library uses UDP broadcasting you will most likely need to setup the VM network in `Bridged Adaptor` mode and select the network interface from your host machine

 To burn your Nerves app to an SD Card: